by Matt Stansberry

 I jumped out in waist deep water and held the boat steady and silently, keeping the noisy fiberglass from banging along the shoreline.
 My dad and Chet jumped out, and stalked down the beach toward the bear.

-I held my breath, held the skiff in the clear sea-water, as they moved within a hundred yards, and they closed in for the shot.
+I held my breath, held the skiff in the clear sea-water, as they moved within a few hundred yards.
+Sounds far, but with the right scope you can get a 1000-yard shot no problem.
+They closed in for the shot.
 Spidery breezes crawled over my face, and I wished I was standing next to them.

 I watched through binoculars.
 The bear pushed its snout down into the pile of seaweed, didn’t look up.
 It was a chocolate brown bear with dark, nearly black fur around its ears.
 It had a blonde diamond patch of lighter fur on its forehead, dipping down its nose.